Nick-Damico/forest-dhamma/README.md

   `Rails 5.1.4`

 # Usage
-Load app search for talks by monastic teachers by selecting a monastery, then you can either choose a teacher or select the most recently uploading talk or most favorited talk.
+This app allows users to search for talks by monastic teachers by selecting a monastery, then you can either choose a teacher or select the most recently uploading talk or most favorited talk.

-On the audio player page you can see a list of all that selected teachers talks, a description of the current talk, or click on 'tags' and see a list of category tags associated with the current talk.
+On the audio player page you can see a list of all talks from the selected teacher, a description of the talk currently playing, and clicking on 'tags' will display a list of category tags associated with the current talk.
 You can use the form in the tags section to help better label talks with tags.

 Uploading talks can be done from the form under the 'upload' link in the navigation or using